phamleuuhiep/ML_EURI/README.md

 ### Recurrent Neural Network (RNN)
 A type of neural network designed for sequential data.
 It has memory of previous inputs, making it suitable for tasks like time series, language modeling, and speech recognition.

+### Bayesian Network
+A probabilistic graphical model used for classification and inference.
+It represents conditional dependencies among variables using a directed acyclic graph, enabling reasoning under uncertainty by computing posterior probabilities based on observed features.

+### Hidden Markov Model (HMM)
+A generative sequence model used for temporal or sequential data.
+It models systems with hidden (latent) states and observed outputs, capturing the probabilities of state transitions and emissions to infer the most likely sequence of hidden states from observed data.

 ### Link github: https://github.com/phamleuuhiep/ML_EURI